acgetchell/mundus-atrox/src/game/starting.md

 ## Timekeeping

-Daytime and nighttime are about 60 cycles each, and as they correspond with the seasons are called *Summerday* and *Winternight* respectively.
+Daytime and nighttime are about 60 cycles, each of 24 hours.
+This corresponds with the seasons which are called *Summerday* and *Winternight* respectively.

-- Each cycle is 24 hours
+In between *Summerday* and *Winternight* is the *Autumnset* cycle; in between *Winternight* and *Summerday* is the *Springrise* cycle.

 - 1 Long Rest per cycle
+  - Missing a long rest during a cycle causes [Exhaustion]
 - 2 Short Rests per cycle

 [Honor]: https://www.dndbeyond.com/sources/dmg/dungeon-masters-workshop#HonorScore